Romans 13

 For the rulers are not a fear to a good work but to an evil.
 Now are you desiring not to fear the authority?
 Do good and you will have the praise of it.

 Paraphrase: Perhaps the civil magistrates frighten you; they can seem to be very intimidating.
 Remember, the rulers of the land do not exist to trouble those who are leading peaceful and quiet lives.
 (1 Timothy 2:2) On the contrary, the civil rulers have the responsibility of finding and punishing thieves, murderers, those who are start trouble, and all other evildoers.
-Those, who do good, will have no issue with the law; on the contrary, the governors and magistrates will hold them in high esteem.
+Those, who do good, will have no issue with the law; on the contrary, the governors and magistrates will hold such people in high esteem.

 Comments: